This post may contain affiliate links. Please read our disclosure policy.

 To make the ganache topping.

-• In a small, heavy-bottom saucepan, heat the heavy whipping cream until it just begins to simmer.
-Place the chopped chocolate in a medium-size bowl, and pour the hot cream over the chocolate.
+• In a small saucepan, heat the cream until it just begins to simmer.
+Place the chopped chocolate (use 10 oz for whipped ganache) in a medium bowl and pour the hot cream on top.

-• Cover and place in the refrigerator until firm enough to scoop with a spoon.
-Transfer the cooled ganache to a large bowl and beat with a handheld mixer or stand mixer fitted with the whisk attachment until thickened and fluffy.
+• Cover and refrigerate until it’s scoopable.
+Transfer to a large bowl and beat with a handheld or stand mixer fitted with the whisk attachment until fluffy and lightened in color (about 5 minutes).

 Video